 Curacao is a Caribbean island.
 It is popular for its Dutch culture that is expressed through the architecture of the buildings and the paintings on them.
 The local language is known as Papiamento, which is a blend of the Portuguese, Dutch, and Spanish languages.
 Curacao is one of the popular tourist destinations in the Caribbean thanks to its richness in heritage, natural beauty, and extensive, white sandy beaches.

 Curacao’s cuisine is a mixture of various imported and local dishes.
-The dishes offered by the hotels and restaurants in this island possess the West-Indian, European, Indonesian, and the Netherlands techniques of food preparation.
-Chinese fast food joints can also be found in the island.
-In the Curacao Island, there are many types of distinctive restaurants.
+The dishes offered by the hotels and restaurants on this island possess the West-Indian, European, Indonesian, and the Netherlands techniques of food preparation.
+Chinese fast food joints can also be found on the island.
+In Curacao Island, there are many types of distinctive restaurants.
 The Snacks are the small Chinese restaurants that serve affordable Chinese fast foods.

 Others range from the cheap range and mid-range to the expensive ones that offer international-caliber food services.
-The Bostro le Clochard, for example, is a luxurious restaurant that provides remarkable French dishes, and its serene is attractive with a nice strategic view of the ocean.
-The Sculpture Garden Restaurant is popular for its varieties of international cuisines that is served with new designed dishes by the professional chefs of this restaurant.
+The Bistro le Clochard, for example, is a luxurious restaurant that provides remarkable French dishes, and its serene is attractive with a nice strategic view of the ocean.
+The Sculpture Garden Restaurant is popular for its varieties of international cuisines that are served with newly designed dishes by the professional chefs of this restaurant.
 Thus, there are many places to stop over and enjoy a nicely prepared meal while touring the Curacao Island.